mapcentia/vidi/README.md

 # vidi
-Vidi (View) is a new map viewer for GC2 and CartoDB.
+Vidi (View) is a new map viewer for GC2.

 [Install instructions](https://github.com/mapcentia/vidi/wiki/Install-Vidi)